porsche-design-system/porsche-design-system/packages/storefront/src/pages/general/flash-of-unstyled-content.md

 If you dont want all weights to be loaded we provide the `loaderRegular` which only loads the regular font per default.
 Add `loaderThin`, `loaderSemibold` or `loaderBold` to customize which font-weights you want to load.

-The second approach works with preloading the fonts.
-If you choose this approach, we provide all necessary URL´s in the `@porsche-design-system/assets` package.
+The second solution works with manually preloading the fonts.
+If you choose this way, we provide all necessary URL´s in the `@porsche-design-system/assets` package.
-You find there the `FONTS_CDN_BASE_URL` and the `FONTS_MANIFEST` which contains all filenames for the different fonts.
+Use the `FONTS_CDN_BASE_URL` and the `FONTS_MANIFEST` which contains all filenames for all the different fonts.
 Combine both and preload it as the second example shows.

 #### Example with loader